Which political party am I voting for?

 - Guns– I live in Europe and we do not have guns except for hunting and they are hard to get.
-I live in large city people are not injured with guns.
-Sure the right to bare arms, but does that mean I can bear a nuclear device?
+I live in a large city people are not injured with guns.
+Sure the right to bear arms, but does that mean I can bear a nuclear device?
 No way.
 Freedom is a responsibility and a limited good.
 You can restrict guns.

 - The environment – You can argue anyway you want, but I do not want to be breathing your pollution.
 There is something called a public good and taxation on pollution with an earmark for cleaning the environment is not a bad idea.
 I think America would consume the world if it could.

 - Social system – I pay US and EU taxes even though I live in Europe.
 In the EU I get health care and pension and my family gets a university education and many other things.
 What would I get if I moved back to the USA?
 Zero.
 I pay taxes but get nothing.
 Do you think that is normal?
 I have no reason to move back.
-Here in the EU I pay taxes and get something besides billion dollar nuclear submarines.
+Here in the EU I pay taxes and get something besides billion-dollar nuclear submarines.
 Either cut taxes and privatize social security etc or give working normal Americans a tangible benefit.
 But taxation and throwing money into a black hole is a waste and unjust.
 Even the great libertarian Milton Friedman said that a rich society like the USA could help poor.
 It could be done with a negative income tax or whatever, but not taxes with nothing but foreign wars and payments to lawyers and insurance companies for medical care with jacked up prices.

-- Social tolerance – You know I am catholic and a family man but I do not really care about issues like homosexuality etc. People can do what they want, we as a nation have bigger fish to fry.
+- Social tolerance – You know I am catholic and a family man but I do not really care about issues like homosexuality, etc. People can do what they want, we as a nation have bigger fish to fry.

 What political party am I?
 I am a registered Republican but probably closer to Libertarian for life.
 I usually vote Republican and Libertarian.
 I do not vote libertarian for the offices of the President of the United States or tight senatorial or representative races for practical reasons.
-In for the President and tight races I will vote GOP for now.
+In for the President and tight races, I will vote GOP for now.
 But I have voted Democrat.

 I think the Democrats put themselves out there are morally more compassionate, the Libertarians as intellectually superior and the Republicans as the true patriots.
-Of course all three are not true.
+Of course, all three are not true.
 Well did you ever read the American folk tale about Rip Van Winkle?
 Basically the politics and parties changes, but nothing really changed.
 So yes I love politics but I do not make enemies based on my views.
 I do not have all the answers.